What is SIDS? After years of research, scientists can offer only partial answers. What we do know is this:

 That’s not entirely clear.
 As I note below, some babies seem to suffer from abnormalities of the brain stem and the serotonin system.
-These babies show alterations in the brain cells that are sensitive to serotonin, a neurotransmitter that regulates sleep (Audero et al 2008).
+These babies show alterations in the brain cells that are sensitive to serotonin, a neurotransmitter that regulates both sleep and our ability to gasp in response to asphyxiation (Audero et al 2008; Garcia et al 2013).

-But even if we don’t understand everything about the causes of SIDS, we know quite a bit about preventing SIDS.
+But even if we don’t understand everything about the causes of SIDS, we know quite a bit about lowering the risk of SIDS.

 Case studies suggest that SIDS deaths occur when vulnerable babies are exposed to one or more environmental risk factors, like second-hand smoke or prone sleeping.
 To the degree that we can control these SIDS risk factors, we may be able to reduce the number of babies that die each year.

 For example, SIDS rates in the United States have declined since medical workers began promoting the supine position for sleep (i.e., putting infants on their backs).
 In 1992, the United States SIDS rate was 1.2 deaths per 1000 live births.
 Ten years later, the rate had fallen to 0.57 deaths per 1000 live births (American Academy of Pediatrics Task Force on SIDS 2005).